hashicorp/vagrant/website/source/docs/vagrantfile/winssh_settings.html.md

 * `config.winssh.shell` (string) - The shell to use when executing SSH commands from Vagrant.
 By default this is `cmd`.
 Valid values are `"cmd"` or `"powershell"`.
-Note that this has no effect on the shell you get when you run `vagrant ssh`.
+When the WinSSH provider is enabled, this shell will be used when you run `vagrant ssh`.
-This configuration option only affects the shell to use when executing commands internally in Vagrant.

 * `config.winssh.export_command_template` (string) - The template used to generate
 exported environment variables in the active session.
 This can be useful